Expert Tips: How to Motivate Developers for Localization

 If you don't have a dedicated localization team yet, it can be someone senior on your Development team, experienced in internationalizing apps, or just looking forward to localization testing because they know how challenging it may be.
 For large enterprises with established localization departments, a natural choice is a localization manager.

-Whatever your scenario, make sure to provide a level playing field for both sides.
-The localization “evangelist” shouldn’t preach by the book in a top-down approach—an all-too-familiar issue for Sarah Sandführ, Content and Localization Lead at Trusted Shops.
+Whatever your scenario, make sure to provide a level playing field for both sides: Managers should be able to understand the "language" of developers.
+That's why the evangelist shouldn’t preach by the book in a top-down approach—an all-too-familiar issue for Sarah Sandführ, Team Lead UX Content & Localisation at Trusted Shops.
 The German-based company offers trust-building services to online shops and their customers throughout Europe:

 “Software localization is part of the Product Unit of our UX Content team.
 This structure gives us the opportunity to think about localization at the very moment when German and English content is being created.
 Close cooperation between the 12 product teams and us is important even at this stage.
 However, with so many product teams, we can’t sit in each but rather hover over them like satellites.
 What has worked for us is a jour fixe with the respective product owner as a fixed component of each sprint.
 We no longer talk about whether to localize but rather which languages should be prioritized, which projects are pending, about strategic topics, etc.,” explains Sarah.